Security

 Innovation network Security, Project Manager, Bayern Innovativ GmbH, Nuremberg

-Offensive hypersonic weapon systems offer great potential for effective, long-range missions.
-Germany already has a very good starting point thanks to intensive space and defense technology research as well as demonstrator programs and funding from the BAAINBw.
-Thanks to its experience with hypersonic technologies and demonstrator programs, MBDA Germany is closely networked with various players in the Bundeswehr ecosystem.
+Offensive hypersonic weapon systems offer great potential for high-impact, long-range missions.
+Thanks to intensive space and defense technology research, as well as demonstrator programs and funding from the BAAINBw, Germany already has a very strong foundation.
+Through its experience with hypersonic technologies and demonstrator programs, MBDA Germany is closely networked with various stakeholders in the Bundeswehr ecosystem.

-The central challenge is not only to develop technologies, but also to drive forward technology maturation and development programs in parallel.
-As this area has so far been rather closed and risk-averse, MBDA Germany wants to use the HI² Challenge to open up the area of technology maturation in particular to new market participants, such as start-ups and SMEs.
-Innovative technologies are to be further developed at an early stage and later integrated into specific programs.
+The key challenge lies not only in developing technologies, but also in advancing technology maturation and development programs in parallel.
+Since this sector has tended to be rather closed and risk-averse up to now, MBDA Germany aims, through the HI² Challenge, to specifically open up the field of technology maturation to new market entrants, such as startups and small and medium-sized enterprises.
+The goal is to further develop innovative technologies at an early stage and later integrate them into concrete programs.

-Early identification of high-performing technology companies and targeted integration of disruptive sub-systems in a structured technology maturation process for hypersonic weapon systems by 2030.
+Early identification of high-performing technology companies and the targeted integration of disruptive subsystems into a structured technology maturation process for hypersonic weapon systems by 2030.

 Added value:

-1. Administrative screening and contact surface of start-ups and medium-sized companies with the R&T landscape of the Bundeswehr and the industrial integrator MBDA Germany
+1. Administrative review and facilitation of interactions between startups and small and medium-sized enterprises (SMEs) with the Bundeswehr’s R&D landscape and the industrial integrator MBDA Deutschland

 2. Identification of innovative but high-risk technological solutions in the following areas: